krgross/bma590-course-notes/docs/07-GeneralizedLinearModels.md

 Regression coefficients in logistic regression can be a bit hard to interpret.
 One interpretation flows from exponentiating the regression coefficient to obtain an odds ratio.
 For the boar data, the regression coefficient of 0.0335 corresponds to an odds ratio of $e^{0.0335}$ = 1.034.
 This means that for two boars that differ by one cm in length, the larger boar's odds of having a TB-like lesion will be 1.034 times the smaller boar's odds of having such a lesion.

-Overdispersion is typically not an issue with individual binary response data.
-Nonetheless, the pseudo-$R^2$ here is fairly low.
+The pseudo-$R^2$ here is fairly low.
+(As Ben Bolker [says](https://bbolker.github.io/mixedmodels-misc/glmmFAQ.html#overdispersion), overdispersion can't be estimated with individual binary responses, and consequently it usually isn't relevant.)
 We can try the probit and complementary log-log links to see if we obtain a better fit:

 ``` r